How does app access work?

 You can also use groups when someone moves teams.
 For example, if Omar is moving from the Legal team (let’s call it the Legal-team group) to HR, remove Omar from the Legal-team group and add them to the HR-team group.
 If Omar’s role requires access to the Confluence space that contains sensitive information, add them to the HR-sensitive group too.

-Groups are also useful to grant access quickly when you add new products to your organization.
-Let’s say you want to grant the HR team access to Jira(a product you’ve added to your organization recently).
-You can grant this access to all members of the HR-team group from the product details page, or from the group details page.
+Groups are also useful to grant access quickly when you add new apps to your organization.
+Let’s say you want to grant the HR team access to Jira(an app you’ve added to your organization recently).
+You can grant this access to all members of the HR-team group from the app details page, or from the group details page.

 Was this helpful?